subsquid/docs/docs/tutorials/bayc/step-four-optimizations.md

 // ...
 ```
 Here we replaced the direct calls to `tokenURI()` of the BAYC token contract with aggreaged batches of 100 state calls and called `aggregate()` of the multicall contract for each batch. `Multicall.aggregate()` takes care of splitting the set of state calls into chunks and merging the results together.
 The number 100 for the batch size was chosen to be as large as possible while not triggering any response size limits on the public RPC endpoint we use.
-For private RPC endpoints one would try to further increase the batch size.
+With a private RPC endpoint one would try to further increase the batch size.

+[//]: # (!!!!
+Update URL)

-You can find the full code after this optimization at [this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/d9f3b775ffb03aa1636bac674370a552a083c416).
-In our test this optimization reduced the time required for retrieving the contract state for all 10000 tokens once from 114 minutes to 94 seconds.
+You can find the full code after this optimization at [this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/d9f3b775ffb03aa1636bac674370a552a083c416) (link out of date).
+In our test this optimization reduced the time required for retrieving the contract state for all 10000 tokens once from 114 minutes to 94 seconds (figures out of date).

 ## Retrieving metadata from HTTPS concurrently